callisto-lang/compiler/README.md

 Callisto is a reverse polish notation programming language inspired by YSL-C3 and Forth

+It also has a subset called CallistoScript made for scripting languages like Lua, and it's still sort of low level

 ## Supported targets
 - x86 real mode (complete)
 - x86_64 Linux (complete)
 - Uxn (complete, `implement` broken, see #6)
+- Lua (complete, subset CallistoScript)

 ## Build
 You need a [D compiler](https://dlang.org/download.html) to build the Callisto compiler